Gadolinium: Asthma treatment

 Gadolinium is being investigated as a possible treatment for preventing lung tissue scarring in asthma.
 A positive effect has been observed in mice.

 Niche and former applications

 Gadolinium is used for antineutrino detection in the Japanese Super-Kamiokande detector in order to sense supernova explosions.
 Low-energy neutrons that arise from antineutrino absorption by protons in the detector's ultrapure water are captured by gadolinium nuclei, which subsequently emit gamma rays that are detected as part of the antineutrino signature.

-Gadolinium gallium garnet (GGG, Gd_{3}Ga_{5}O_{12}) was used for imitation diamonds and for computer bubble memory.
+Gadolinium gallium garnet (GGG, Gd3Ga5O12) was used for imitation diamonds and for computer bubble memory.